pbakaus/grunt-vendor-mutator/README.md

-### Honestly, this project just splits out CSS files into vendor specific CSS files to lower overall payloads.
+### TLDR, this project just splits out CSS files into vendor specific CSS files to lower overall client payloads.
-### We can document it further than that, but ATM it's not crucial to a project.
 ### It's a big win, client side, but if you can serve your partials off AWS it is relatively low-hanging fruit.
 ### I promise to provide better examples.